Which iPad should you buy for the holidays?

 If you missed this price on the 32GB Wi-Fi model of the iPad 2018 for Black Friday, Walmart is the only place that still has it in stock.
 Kind of.

-As of noon ET on Cyber Monday it was in-stock again after being listed as sold out earlier in the day.
+As of noon ET on Cyber Monday it was in stock again after being listed as sold out earlier in the day.
 We expect it to go in and out of stock all day.
-If it's out when you click through, try another color -- or coming back in a bit.
+If it's out when you click through, see if it's available in another color or check back in a bit.

 Best bet: get the one with 128GB of storage on sale, if you can, which is $100 more but will last far better than the smallish 32GB in the base model.
 (Also, you'll need to budget $70 for the Logitech Crayon or $100 for the first-gen Apple Pencil if you want to exercise your artistic sensibilities.)
 But if you see the 32GB model on sale at all, go for it.See it at Walmart